-Many restaurants are open for indoor seating, but it's a good idea to check in advance; there are still some restaurants with pick-up only and modified hours.
+Most restaurants are open for indoor seating at half capacity, but it's a good idea to check in advance; there are still some restaurants with pick-up only and modified hours.
 There is no longer a party maximum for the number of people who can sit together inside a restaurant, but tables are spaced six feet apart.
 Workers at restaurants are required to wear face coverings when interacting with guests, and local restaurants are following both CDC and Safe Serve practices.
 Check with individual restaurants for open hours.

 Trip Planning - Local Attractions

-- Most other local attractions, like Mercier Orchards, horseback riding, kayak and canoe rentals, whitewater rafting, tubing, guided fishing are open and perfect for distancing in the great outdoors.
+- Other local attractions, like Mercier Orchards, horseback riding and guided fishing are open and perfect for distancing in the great outdoors.
 Most water sports attractions are seasonal and may be unavailable in winter months.

 - The Chamber's Visitor Centers in Blue Ridge at 152 Orvin Lance Drive, and in McCaysville, 53 North Market Street, are open with limited hours in McCaysville.
 The Caboose Visitor Center in downtown Blue Ridge, is open on weekends for self service.

 - Georgia State Parks are open.

-- Most of the Chattahoochee National Forest trail heads, recreation areas and waterfalls have opened.
+- Most of the Chattahoochee National Forest trail heads, recreation areas and waterfalls are open.

 - Follow this link for a message from the US Forest Service.
 To keep up with the status of trail closures and openings: Chattahoochee - Oconee National Forest